-First of all, we must explain Fig.1 briefly.
-There are three kinds of network: Random network, Scale free network and Hierarchical network.
-In this order, we will explain.
-In this figure, k stands for degree.
+First of all, we must explain Fig.11 briefly.
+There are three kinds of network: Random network, Scale free network and hierarchical network.
+We will explain in this order.
+In the figure, k stands for degree.
 The definition of degree is the number of links the vertex has.
-The first row(a) is for example of each network, the second row(b) is for degree distribution P(k) and the third row(c) is for clustering coefficient C(k).
+The first row(a) is for example of each network, the second row(b) is for degree distribution P(k), and the third row(c) is for clustering coefficient C(k).
 The meaning of the later two terms will be explained.